 The most significant challenge that bloggers face is attracting visitors.
-For new bloggers nothing can be more frustrating than trying to figure out how to get people to see the content that you’ve spent time preparing.
+For new bloggers, nothing can be more frustrating than trying to figure out how to get people to see the content that you’ve spent time preparing.

 Getting visitors to your blog is possible and quite realistic if you’re willing to put in some effort to get the exposure that you need.
 If you’re spending hours on blog posts and you feel like that work is being wasted because not enough people are seeing the posts, we’ll take a look at some things that you can do to get the right exposure.
-If you’re looking for a list of essential skills and characteristics that you’ll want to have, check out this post.

 Here are some things that you can do to get your blog posts in front of more people and to get more impact from each post.

-1. Offer Email Subscriptions in Addition to RSS
+1. Offer Subscriptions with Email and RSS

 Many bloggers only offer subscription via RSS.
 If you’re not also offer subscription by email you’re cutting out a portion of your audience, and you’re missing out on the continual exposure to people who would subscribe by email.

 When I started blogging several years ago Digg was the social media site that almost every blogger was targeting for traffic.
 In recent years Facebook and Twitter have raced ahead in terms of their potential for sending traffic to a blog.